 One of the old team logos looks like a round black and white stamp with the inscription “University of California Riverside.”
 In the center, there is a walking bear in a plaid kilt – the main school mascot nicknamed Scotty Highlander.
 This icon was used until 2002.
 It was replaced by a new emblem, for the design of which designers used modern graphic techniques.
 Now the bear looks more aggressive.
 He shows teeth and sharp claws to scare rivals.
 Numerous shadows and outlines create a 3D effect.

 2003 – 2011

-In the lower half is the phrase “University of California Riverside Highlanders”, located in the form of an arch.
+The lower half is the phrase “University of California Riverside Highlanders,” located in the form of an arch.
 The first and last letters in the word “Riverside” are very large.
 The nickname “Highlanders” is depicted on a separate white ribbon.
 In 2012, the inscription was significantly reduced, and the talisman disappeared.
-The bear’s place was taken by a monogram from the intertwined “U” and “C.” Only the yellow Riverside, curved upward in the form of an arc, remains at the bottom.
+A monogram took the bear’s place from the intertwined “U” and “C.” Only the yellow Riverside, curved upward in the form of an arc, remains at the bottom.